ChamodKalupahana/multinational-retail-data-centralisation/README.md

 <img src="aicore_logo.jpg" width="100"/>

-You work for a multinational company that sells various goods across the globe.
+Welcome to the GitHub repository for the Multinational Retail Data Centralisation project!

-Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.
+In this project, we address the challenge of consolidating sales data from various sources within a multinational company.
+Currently, the sales data is scattered across different data sources, making it difficult for team members to access and analyze efficiently.

-In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.
+To tackle this issue and promote a more data-driven approach, our organization aims to centralize its sales data into a single, accessible location.
+Our primary objective is to develop a system that stores the company's current data in a database, serving as the authoritative source for sales data.

-Your first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
+By centralizing our sales data, we aim to streamline access and analysis processes, enabling team members to obtain up-to-date metrics for the business efficiently.

-You will then query the database to get up-to-date metrics for the business.
+This repository contains the code and ressources for implementing this data centralization system and querying the database for business metrics.
+Feel free to explore and contribute to our efforts in enhancing data accessibility and analysis within our organization.

 # Scripts Overview